 Climbing Mt.
 Shasta

 You will participate in a three-day west-face climb of Mt.
 Shasta, guided by the outstanding professionals at Shasta Mountain Guides (visit their website for much more information about climbing this beautiful mountain!).
-The team will be accompanied by a medical doctor who is an experienced mountaineer.

 On the first day, in small teams of six or seven, you will hike from Bunny Flat trailhead at 6,950 feet to Hidden Valley base camp at approximately 9,600 feet.
 You will be required to carry your full pack (approximately 40 lbs.) from the trailhead to base camp.

 On the second climb day, you will wake up early (around 1 a.m., an “alpine start”) for the summit attempt.
 You will gear up and be guided in roped teams up the west face of the mountain.
 The attempt will take 12 to 16 hours round-trip.
 You'll spend a second night at base camp, then return to the trailhead the following day.

 While each team member will arrive with very personal reasons for climbing, teamwork is critical to your success on the mountain.
 This is not a solo climb!

 As part of Climb Against the Odds you will train with your regional team (numbers vary), make your summit attempt in a rope team of five or six climbers plus guides, and share your entire Climb Against the Odds journey with the entire team of up to 35 climbers.

 On the mountain your professional guides must make critical safety decisions based on weather and snow conditions, time windows and other factors.
 It is essential that every Climb Against the Odds participant follow the instruction of her or his guide to ensure the safety of every member of the team.